Data lake vs data warehouse

-Processed data is used in charts, spreadsheets, tables, and more, so that most, if not all, of the employees at a company can read it.
-Processed data, like that stored in data warehouses, only requires that the user be familiar with the topic represented.
+Processed data is used in charts, spreadsheets, tables, and more, so most business users can read it.
+Processed data like that stored in data warehouses only requires that the user be familiar with the topic represented.

 Accessibility: flexible vs. secure

-Accessibility and ease of use refers to the use of data repository as a whole, not the data within them.
-Data lake architecture has no structure and is therefore easy to access and easy to change.
-Plus, any changes that are made to the data can be done quickly since data lakes have very few limitations.
+Accessibility and ease of use refer to the use of the data repository as a whole, not the data within it.
+Data lake architecture has less structure and therefore, data lakes have very few limitations.

-Data warehouses are, by design, more structured.
-One major benefit of data warehouse architecture is that the processing and structure of data makes the data itself easier to decipher, the limitations of structure make data warehouses difficult and costly to manipulate.
+Data warehouses are more structured by design.
+One major benefit of data warehouse architecture is that the processing and structure of data makes the data itself easier to decipher, while the limitations of structure make data warehouses difficult and costly to manipulate.

 Organizations often need both.
-Data lakes were born out of the need to harness big data and benefit from the raw, granular structured and unstructured data for machine learning, but there is still a need to create data warehouses for analytics use by business users.
+Data lakes were born out of the need to harness big data and benefit from raw, unprocessed data for machine learning.
+Yet there is still a need to create data warehouses for analytics use by business users.

-Data warehouses have been used for many years in the healthcare industry, but it has never been hugely successful.
-Because of the unstructured nature of much of the data in healthcare (physicians notes, clinical data, etc.) and the need for real-time insights, data warehouses are generally not an ideal model.
+Data warehouses have been used for many years in the healthcare industry, but their use has not been hugely successful.
+Because of the unstructured nature of much of the data in health care (physicians’ notes, clinical data, etc.) and the need for real-time insights, data warehouses are generally not an ideal model.